 The beautiful mountain community of Snowshoe WV was recently enhanced with the opening of Old Spruce Brewing – the very first Snowshoe WV Brewery!
-The mastermind behind this new craft brewery is Lawrence Walkup, who had purchased six acres of land a couple of miles north with an eye towards opening this brewery.
+The mastermind behind this new craft brewery is Lawrence Walkup, who had purchased six acres of land a couple of miles north with an eye toward opening this brewery.

 It’s clear that all of the money and hard work that went into this venture has been well worth it.
 The brewery is one of West Virginia’s largest brewpubs with a capacity of 300.
-Patrons can be spread out amongst 10,000 square feet on two floors in addition to an impressive variety of patios, porches, and decks.
+Patrons can be spread out over 10,000 square feet on two floors in addition to an impressive variety of patios, porches, and decks.

 It’s also artistically designed with wood and metal in a rustic manner.
 Several of its tables have been made from wooden cable spools while there’s also a beautiful communal table that was made from wormy chestnut.
 In addition, an impressive metal logo sign welcomes visitors to the brewery.